CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 ANSI join replacement for delete statements

-DELETE statements that use ansi joining syntax since SQL Data Warehouse does not support ANSI joins in the
+DELETE statements that use ANSI join syntax.
+This is because SQL Data Warehouse doesn't support ANSI joins in the

 FROM clause of a

-CREATE TABLE dbo.DimProduct_upsert WITH ( Distribution=HASH(ProductKey) , CLUSTERED INDEX (ProductKey) ) AS -- Select Data you wish to keep SELECT p.ProductKey , p.EnglishProductName , p.Color FROM dbo.DimProduct p RIGHT JOIN dbo.stg_DimProduct s ON p.ProductKey = s.ProductKey; RENAME OBJECT dbo.DimProduct TO DimProduct_old; RENAME OBJECT dbo.DimProduct_upsert TO DimProduct;
+CREATE TABLE dbo.DimProduct_upsert WITH ( Distribution=HASH(ProductKey) , CLUSTERED INDEX (ProductKey) ) AS -- Select Data you want to keep SELECT p.ProductKey , p.EnglishProductName , p.Color FROM dbo.DimProduct p RIGHT JOIN dbo.stg_DimProduct s ON p.ProductKey = s.ProductKey; RENAME OBJECT dbo.DimProduct TO DimProduct_old; RENAME OBJECT dbo.DimProduct_upsert TO DimProduct;

 Replace merge statements

-Merge statements can be replaced, at least in part, by using CTAS.
+You can replace merge statements, at least in part, by using CTAS.
 You can combine the

 INSERT and the

 UPDATE into a single statement.
-Any deleted records would need to be closed off in a second statement.
+Any deleted records should be restricted from the

-CREATE TABLE dbo.[DimProduct_upsert] WITH ( DISTRIBUTION = HASH([ProductKey]) , CLUSTERED INDEX ([ProductKey]) ) AS -- New rows and new versions of rows SELECT s.[ProductKey] , s.[EnglishProductName] , s.[Color] FROM dbo.[stg_DimProduct] AS s UNION ALL -- Keep rows that are not being touched SELECT p.[ProductKey] , p.[EnglishProductName] , p.[Color] FROM dbo.[DimProduct] AS p WHERE NOT EXISTS ( SELECT * FROM [dbo].[stg_DimProduct] s WHERE s.[ProductKey] = p.[ProductKey] ); RENAME OBJECT dbo.[DimProduct] TO [DimProduct_old]; RENAME OBJECT dbo.[DimpProduct_upsert] TO [DimProduct];
+CREATE TABLE dbo.[DimProduct_upsert] WITH ( DISTRIBUTION = HASH([ProductKey]) , CLUSTERED INDEX ([ProductKey]) ) AS -- New rows and new versions of rows SELECT s.[ProductKey] , s.[EnglishProductName] , s.[Color] FROM dbo.[stg_DimProduct] AS s UNION ALL -- Keep rows that are not being touched SELECT p.[ProductKey] , p.[EnglishProductName] , p.[Color] FROM dbo.[DimProduct] AS p WHERE NOT EXISTS ( SELECT * FROM [dbo].[stg_DimProduct] s WHERE s.[ProductKey] = p.[ProductKey] ); RENAME OBJECT dbo.[DimProduct] TO [DimProduct_old]; RENAME OBJECT dbo.[DimProduct_upsert] TO [DimProduct];

-Instinctively you might think you should migrate this code to a CTAS and you would be correct.
-However, there is a hidden issue here.
+You might think you should migrate this code to CTAS, and you'd be correct.
+However, there's a hidden issue here.

-The following code does NOT yield the same result:
+The following code doesn't yield the same result:

 Notice that the column "result" carries forward the data type and nullability values of the expression.
-This can lead to subtle variances in values if you aren't careful.
+Carrying the data type forward can lead to subtle variances in values if you aren't careful.

-This is particularly important for data migrations.
-Even though the second query is arguably more accurate there is a problem.
-The data would be different compared to the source system and that leads to questions of integrity in the migration.
+This is important for data migrations.
+Even though the second query is arguably more accurate, there's a problem.
+The data would be different compared to the source system, and that leads to questions of integrity in the migration.
 This is one of those rare cases where the "wrong" answer is actually the right one!

 DECLARE @d decimal(7,2) = 85.455 , @f float(24) = 85.455 CREATE TABLE ctas_r WITH (DISTRIBUTION = ROUND_ROBIN) AS SELECT ISNULL(CAST(@d*@f AS DECIMAL(7,2)),0) as result